-Most dogs outside with you will show by shivering or holding up a leg that they would rather be somewhere else when they are too cold.
+Most dogs outside with you will show signs that they are cold.
+By shivering or holding up a leg, they indicate they would rather be somewhere else than outside.
 The dog who is running in circles and sniffing out deer poop or chasing a ball is happy outdoors.

 Some dogs were designed to hunt and work outdoors.
 A Labrador Retriever has a moderate coat with a significant fat layer under the skin to protect for swimming.
-A Siberian Husky or Alaskan Malamute has a double thick coat and may overheat if extra clothing is added.
+A Siberian Husky or Alaskan Malamute has a double-thick coat and may overheat if extra clothing is added.
 Competition sledding dogs may wear coats when resting outdoors, but no coat when running.
-Dogs, unlike horses and people, do not get wet from sweating, so are less likely to chill after stopping exercise.
+Unlike horses and people, dogs do not get wet from sweating, and so are less likely to chill after stopping exercise.

 Get familiar with your dog’s ability to handle the cold.
 I know it is very cold when my dog, a Belgian Tervuren with a thick hair coat, curls up in a dog doughnut with feet tucked in instead of trotting around the back yard.
 I know it is cold when she stops on a walk and lifts up a front paw.
 This behavior for some Jack Russell Terriers looks like alternate leg skipping – first one foot than another is held up.